jcaip/jcaip.github.io/about.md

 permalink: /about/
 ---

 Hi there!
-I'm Jesse Cai, and this is my personal blog.

-I write about interesting concepts in machine learning, computer science, and mathematics, as well about my research in natural language processing.
+I'm Jesse Cai, and this is my blog, where I write about my research in natural language processing and other interesting ideas in mathematics, computer science, and machine learning.
+Most of the posts I write here are technical in nature, although sometimes I do write more general personal posts.

+Currently, my main research interest is how to leverage unsupervised but structured data to learn better sentence embeddings.
+I'm also interested in transfer learning, domain-adaptation approaches, and probabilistic models.

+My goal here is to explain things simply, but comprehensively.
+Usually I try to give a mix of theoretical justification, implementation details, and empirical results, but some posts tend to skew one way or the other.
-I try to explain things simply, with theoretical justification  as well as empirical results, but often times I am unclear or flat out wrong.
-Please leave a PR if you notice something!
+However, I am often times unclear or flat out wrong, so please leave a PR if you notice anything amiss.

 If you're new here I'd recommend reading the following posts:
 - Experimental and theoretical analysis of [sentence representations](/Quickthoughts)